-Mr. Ngo Van Bien in Toan Thang commune, Hiep Hoa district is considered the "Goat King" in Bac Giang province when he is raising a herd of 2,000 goats.
-The goat breed that Mr. Bien raises is from South Africa - the Boer goat breed, selling 60 tons of live goats to the market every month, earning a profit of over 2 billion VND/year.
+Mr. Ngo Van Bien in Toan Thang commune, Hiep Hoa district is considered as the "Goat King" in Bac Giang province when he is raising a herd of 2,000 goats.
+The goat breed that Mr. Bien raises is from South Africa - Boer goat breed, selling 60 tons of live goats to the market every month, earning a profit of over 2 billion VND/year.

-Video: Mr. Ngo Van Bien, a farmer raising South African goats (Boer breed) in Toan Thang commune, Hiep Hoa district (Bac Giang), takes care of a herd of thousands of goats.
+Video : Mr. Ngo Van Bien, a farmer raising South African goats (Boer breed) in Toan Thang commune, Hiep Hoa district (Bac Giang), takes care of a herd of thousands of goats.

-In early February, Mr. Bien, 52 years old, was busy with his wife taking care of the goats, stretching tarps to cover them, and mixing food from banana stems to increase the resistance of the herd of 2,000 goats during the cold days.
+In early February, Mr. Bien, 52 years old, was busy with his wife taking care of the goats, stretching tarps to cover them, and mixing food from banana trees to increase the resistance of the herd of 2,000 goats during the cold days.

 "Last December of the lunar calendar, I sold 1,000 meat goats, weighing over 50 tons, to the market to serve people during Tet, at a price of 140,000 VND per kilogram.
 After Tet, I continued to sell goats to restaurants across the North, more than 500 kg of live goats per day," Mr. Bien said, explaining that after the Tet holiday, when restaurants reopened, market demand continued to increase.